 The ‘cognitive revolution’ inspired psychologists to start thinking of the mind as a kind of organic computer, rather than as an impenetrable black box which would never be understood.
 This metaphor has motivated psychologists to investigate the software central to our everyday functioning, opening the way to insights into how we think, reason, learn, remember and produce language.
+Here are 10 classic cognitive psychology studies that have helped reveal how thinking works.
 Brain Plasticity: How Adult Born Neurons Get Wired – Neuroscience News.
 Summary: Researchers report adult neurogenesis not only helps increase the number of cells in a neural network, it also promotes plasticity in the existing network.

 Additionally, they have identified the role the Bax gene plays in synaptic pruning.
 Source: University of Alabama at Birmingham.
 One goal in neurobiology is to understand how the flow of electrical signals through brain circuits gives rise to perception, action, thought, learning and memories.
 7 Signs of Intelligence That Suggest You Are Smarter Than Average.
 Surprising signs of intelligence include a tendency towards mental illness, being prone to worry, sleeping late and more… The Best Sleep Position For Clearing The Brain of Waste.
 Some People's Brains Are Wired for Languages.
 Babies' ability to soak up language makes them the envy of adult learners everywhere.
 Sending Text Messages On Your Smartphone Changes The Rhythm Of Your Brain Waves.